John-Jordan/100-days-of-code/r1-log.md

 Today didn't go as planned.
 I only worked on my #tkinter learning a little bit because of technical difficulties which was frustrating.
 I did get to meet a couple guys who helped me problem solve the issue so that was a silver lining.

 ### R1D76
+Learned about organizing frames and windows with #tkinter.
+Anxious to get to the part where I mix my python code with this versatile GUI.
+'Patience Iago, Patience'.

 ### R1D77
 ### R1D78
 ### R1D79